anishsinha-io/jen/README.md

 `cd` into the directory you just cloned.

 Run the setup script which will generate a `.env.example` file which contains a randomly generated secret key for Flask, and an RSA key pair for signing JSON Web Tokens issued by the backend server.

-Run the command
+If the above script ran correctly and generated the required file, run the command

 `mv ./server/.env.example .env`

-if the above script ran correctly and generated the required file.
 Once this is done, run

 `docker compose up`